azizali/react-super-treeview/readme.md

 React Super Treeview
 ===

-:clap: Finally, a React Treview component which is customizable on every level.
+:clap: Finally, a React Treeview component which is customizable on every level.
 - Add checkboxes
 - Custom delete button
 - and even lazy-load data asynchronously

 Have a unique data model?
-No worries, ExpandableTree can adapt to the way you have your data structured.
+No worries, SuperTreeview can adapt to the way you have your data structured.

 ## :star2: [SEE DEMO](https://azizali.github.io/react-super-treeview/examples/)